7 Disadvantages of a Pergola

 3. Inspect it

-Make sure your pergola is strong enough to hold your weight and that the wood used is good quality.
+Make sure your pergola is strong enough to hold your weight and that the wood used is of good quality.

 If your pergola begins to look faded, use a paint designed for outdoor use.